 Finally, speak to a trusted adviser who will be able to risk coach you and guide you through when turbulence happens.
 It is his or her job to bring you to your destination safely and comfortably.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm and also Executive Director of MoneyOwl, Singapore’s first bionic financial adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-Only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Sunday Times on 8th September 2019.

 For more related resources, check out:

 1. Know What You Can Control As An Investor

 2. Thoughts & Reflections From Hong Kong: Why Is Investing So Difficult?

 3. Don’t Make Long-Term Decisions Based On Short-Term Information